SlotifyApp/api/README.md

 This will generate API code based on our spec into a file named `api/server.gen.go`

+To view the SwaggerUI, look at the `website` repo and follow the instructions.

 ## OpenID Microsoft Flow and Slotify API protection

 ![OpenID Flow](./docs/openid_flow_diagram.png)